sobekcore/portfolio-sobekcore/README.md

 However, if you'd like to publish it on your own AWS S3 bucket type:
 ```
-npm run production -- -m "<your master message>"
+npm run production
 ```
 which will run **`gulp production`**.
 And before that you must setup your AWS locally and your bucket.
-There are few things you must do, like enable public bucket, configure user rights & create admin profile on AWS IAM etc. You'll find tons of great tutorial on the web for sure!
+There are few things you must do, like enable public bucket, configure user rights & create admin profile on AWS IAM etc. You'll find tons of great tutorials on the web for sure!

 ## Contribution
 If you'd like to contribute in any way, feel free to.
 Write a message to me in any media im in.
 If you have literally any idea, any bug, anything - just write me it.
 You can find my media on my main README file on GitHub.
 If you have read up to this point, thank you!
 It means alot to me.